Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

 - This season, Derrick White has made 4.3 field goals per game, which accounts for 10.1% of his team's total makes.

+- He's connected on 1.8 threes per game, or 11.3% of his team's makes from beyond the arc this season.

-- On defense, the 76ers have allowed 110.9 points per game, which is third-best in the league.
+- Allowing 110.9 points per contest, the 76ers are the third-ranked squad in the NBA on defense.

-- On the boards, the 76ers are ranked second in the NBA, conceding 41.2 rebounds per contest.
+- On the boards, the 76ers have allowed 41.2 rebounds per contest, which puts them second in the NBA.

-- Looking at assists, the 76ers are ranked sixth in the NBA, conceding 24.2 per contest.
+- Looking at assists, the 76ers are ranked sixth in the league, allowing 24.2 per contest.

-- Giving up 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the league.
+- Conceding 11.6 made 3-pointers per contest, the 76ers are the fifth-ranked team in the NBA.

 Derrick White vs. the 76ers